 The handling of the body follows legal and procedural steps, typically managed by the PAD organization.
 A doctor will confirm the death and issue a death certificate.
 This is required by Swiss law, and it ensures that the death occurred under legal conditions.
 The local authorities are also notified, and the death must be officially registered.

-The deceased’s body can be handled in a few different ways, depending on the individual’s or family’s wishes.
+The deceased’s body is handled in a few different ways, depending on the individual’s or family’s wishes.
 Most PAD organizations in Switzerland offer cremation as a standard option.
 After the procedure, the body is transferred to a local crematorium.

-The cremains can then be sent to the family or retained in Switzerland, depending on the person’s prior arrangements.
+The cremains are then sent to the family or retained in Switzerland, depending on the person’s prior arrangements.

-If cremation is not preferred, families can choose to have a funeral and burial in Switzerland.
-This can be more complicated due to local burial regulations and costs, but it is an option.
+If cremation is not preferred, families choose to have a funeral and burial in Switzerland.
+This is more complicated due to local burial regulations and costs, but it is an option.

 Some families prefer to have the body repatriated for burial or cremation in the home country.
-This requires coordination with local and international authorities and can be expensive.
-The PAD organization or funeral service can assist with the legal paperwork, embalming (if required), and transportation arrangements.
+This requires coordination with local and international authorities and is more expensive.
+The PAD organization or funeral service assists with the legal paperwork, embalming (if required), and transportation arrangements.

 Do You Need a Doula?